The number is committed. What's underneath it is the question.

 02 — When Leadership Teams Call

-I get called in for four different reasons.
-They all turn out to be the same problem.
-Value realization and value monetization came unmoored, and the business is presenting the symptom that's most visible from where leadership sits.
+I get called in for all sorts of reasons, and they turn out to be the same problem.
+Value realization and value monetization have come unmoored — and which one a leadership team is living depends on where they sit.

 What the Pattern Produces

-Same diagnosis, same architecture, four different presenting symptoms.
-Four versions of what compounding looks like once the architecture is in place.
+Same diagnosis, same architecture, different situations.
+Here's what compounding looks like once the architecture is in place.

 01